pulumi/examples/azure-py-webserver/README.md

 # Web Server Using Azure Virtual Machine

-This example deploys an Azure Virtual Machine and starts a HTTP server on it.
+This example deploys an Azure Virtual Machine and starts an HTTP server on it.

 ## Prerequisites